ElevenRitual-cyber/SQL_GUIDE/clauses.md

 ### 1.**What is Pagination in SQL?** (LIMIT Clause)
 Pagination is a technique used to divide a large dataset into smaller, manageable chunks (pages).
 It is commonly used in applications where users browse records, such as **product listings, search results, or user profiles**.
+## Note : LIMIT clause is always used at the end of the query before the semincolon;
 ---

 ### **How Does Pagination Work in SQL?**